api-platform/admin/CONTRIBUTING.md

 #### Running Admin Through Storybook

-If you do not have an existing project, you can contribute by visualizing directly the changes you made the sources through [Storybook](https://storybook.js.org/).
+If you do not have an existing project, you can use [Storybook](https://storybook.js.org/) to visualize changes in the source code, and test them.

 This development stack consists of two Docker containers:
 - `pwa`: containing the `<Admin>` sources and Storybook;
 - `php`: holding the API sources.

-Additionally, this method allows testing the integration between Api-platform and the `admin` component by writing stories, scenarios and tests.
+Additionally, this method allows testing the integration between API Platform and the `admin` component by writing stories, scenarios and tests.

 Install everything: